Einstein42/myq-garage/README.md

 # myq-garage
-Python Chamberlain Garage Door interface
+Python Chamberlain Garage Door & Light Switch interface

-Python used to interface with my MyQ garage doors.
+Python used to interface with my MyQ garage doors and light switches.
 Load it as a module, or download it and run directly.

 1. Download myq-garage.py to your device.
 Or use git ("git clone https://github.com/Einstein42/myq-garage.git")